sotopia-lab/sotopia-pi/data_generate/README.md

 The default version for redis could be 7.2.x.
 However, to deploy it on tiger, we need to use the 6.2.x version of redis.
 Therefore, the command line could be:

 `docker run -p 6379:6379 --name redis-stack-old redis/redis-stack:6.2.6-v10` instead of using latest.

+### Redis URL

+So we have setup the redis for hosting our own database, with the following URL:

+REDIS_OM_URL="redis://:aclkasjf29qwrUOIO@tiger.lti.cs.cmu.edu:6388"

+Step to connect to the correct REDIS database as below:

+1. conda env config vars set REDIS_OM_URL="redis://:aclkasjf29qwrUOIO@tiger.lti.cs.cmu.edu:6388"
+2. In python, use os to setup REDIS_OM_URL
+3. To view the database visually, go to http://tiger.lti.cs.cmu.edu:8008/redis-stack/browser

+To setup Redis on Tiger, an example docker command is as below:

+docker run -d --name CONTAINERNAME -p PORT:6379 -p PORT:8001 -v /home/PATH/FOLDER/:/data/ -e REDIS_ARGS="--save 60 1000 --requirepass PASSWORD" redis/redis-stack:latest